13DTE

 Recommended Prior Learning

-Students need to have taken Level 2 DTE or if not, need permission from the HOD by requesting an exemption.
+Students need to have taken Level 2 DTE or if not, need permission from the teacher in charge (TiC) or head of department (HoD) by requesting an exemption.

 Credit Information